ufal/viadat/docs/install.md

 $ pip3 install -r requirements.txt
 ```

+NOTE: Backend connects to service of http://ufal.mff.cuni.cz/morphodita for
+morpohological analysis, hence the backend has to be able to access this service
+during importing documents

 ## Repository configuration

-Create file "repository.conf" in viadat root directory with configuration
+Create file "repository.conf" in viadat root directory with configuration for
-for repository in the following format:
+repository in the following format:

 ```
 {